berkeley-scf/tutorial-parallelization/parallel-python.md

 ssh other_host "for (( i = 0; i < ${NWORKERS}; i++ )); do ipengine &; done"
 ```

-# 4 Dask and Ray
+## 4 Dask and Ray

 Dask and Ray are powerful packages for parallelization that allow one to parallelize tasks in similar fashion to ipyparallel.
 But they also provide additional useful functionality: Dask allows one to work with large datasets that are split up across multiple processes on (potentially) multiple nodes, providing Spark/Hadoop-like functionality.
 Ray allows one to develop complicated apps that execute in parallel using the notion of *actors*.

-For more details on using distributed dataset with Dask, see [this tutorial](https://berkeley-scf.github.io/tutorial-dask-future/python-dask.html).
+For more details on using distributed dataset with Dask, see [this Dask tutorial](https://berkeley-scf.github.io/tutorial-dask-future/python-dask.html).
 For more details on Ray's actors, please see the [Ray documentation](https://www.ray.io/docs).

-## 4.1 Parallel looping in Dask
+### 4.1 Parallel looping in Dask

-There are various ways to do parallel loops in Dask, as discussed in detail in [this tutorial](https://berkeley-scf.github.io/tutorial-dask-future/python-dask.html).
+There are various ways to do parallel loops in Dask, as discussed in detail in [this Dask tutorial](https://berkeley-scf.github.io/tutorial-dask-future/python-dask.html).

 Here's an example of doing it with "delayed" calculations set up via list comprehension.
 First we'll start workers on a single machine.
 One can also start workers on multiple machines, as discussed in the tutorial linked to just above.